MilesBHuff/Dotfiles/ReadMe.rst

 About
 ================================================================================
 | A repository containing some of my GNU/Linux configs.
+Currently, there're
+  only a hanful;  but I'd like to eventually get the majority of my configs uploaded.
-| They are generally intended for an Arch Linux system.
+| My configs are generally intended for an Arch Linux system.

 License
 ================================================================================